Insights: See If You’re Eligible to Run a Raffle in the US

 Confirm Your Legal Compliance

-RallyUp doesn’t offer legal advice or monitor individual raffles.
-Instead, it’s up to your organization to make sure your raffles are compliant.
+RallyUp doesn’t offer legal advice or monitor individual Raffles.
+Instead, it’s up to your organization to make sure your Raffles are compliant.
 Exercise due diligence and do your own research.
 If necessary, consult with legal counsel to ensure you’re obeying federal, state, and local laws.

 Consider a Sweepstakes Instead